GeorgeSchiro/GoPcBackup/README.md

 With "Use Timer" checked, the software closes to the system tray.
 There it is ready for the next scheduled backup.

-After clicking "GoPC" in the system tray and"Show Timer" you can see when the next backup starts, the previous run and the previous backup result.
+After clicking "GoPC" in the system tray and the "Toggle Backup Timer" icon you can see when the next backup starts, the previous run and the previous backup result.

 ![Next Backup Waiting ] (https://raw.github.com/GeorgeSchiro/GoPcBackup/master/Project/Screenshots/Shot11.png)